 This spot has been added by

-The small Velidhu atoll is a concentrate of the more beautiful that the Maldives have to offer.
-His lavish reef has everything of a natural aquarium.
-Around this island paradise bathed by crystal clear waters, you will evolve in the middle of rays, sharks and hundreds of fishes, over a profusion of corals.
+The small Velidhu atoll is a concentration of the more beautiful that the underwater Maldives has to offer.
+Around this island paradise bathed by crystal clear waters, you will snorkel surrounded by rays, sharks, and hundreds of reef fishes, over a profusion of corals.

-The island of Velidhu lies 50 miles/80km from Malé, the capital of the Maldives.
-It takes 1 hour 30 minutes to get there by boat (or 20 minutes by seaplane) from Malé.
+Velidhu Island lies 50 miles/80km from Male, the capital island of Maldives.
+It takes 1 hour 30 minutes to get there by boat (or 20 minutes by seaplane) from Male International Airport.

-Velidhu is one of the Atoll Ari’s 26 “resort islands”.
-It is the site of the Velidhu Island Resort, a three-star hotel with beach bungalows on stilts.
+Velidhu is one of Atoll Ari’s 26 “resort islands”, featuring the Velidhu Island Resort.
 If you are staying at the hotel, you will have direct access to the snorkeling spot.
-If you are not staying at the hotel, you can spend a day on the island for a flat fee.
+If you are not staying at the hotel, you can spend a day on the island by purchasing a day pass.

 We recommend entering the water from the main beach, near the diving club.
 Opt for the southern part (to the left of the diving club when you are facing the sea), as you will be closer to the reef.

-Stingrays or spotted eagle rays are common on the reef drop-off.
-But if you are really lucky, you may get a glimpse of the silhouette of a manta ray in the deep blue ocean, before joining it for a few moments in its majestic ballet.
+Stingrays or spotted eagle rays are common on the reef drop-off, and if you are lucky, you may also encounter a manta ray.

 These snorkeling spots are accessible to beginners and kids.
 You will enter the water gradually from a beach, or in a less than 3ft. deep area.
 The sea is generally calm, shallow, with almost no waves or currents.
 These spots are usually located in marked and/or monitored swimming areas.
 It is not necessary to swim long distances to discover the sea life.
 This level only apply when the spot experiences optimal sea and/or weather conditions.
 It is not applicable if the sea and/or weather conditions deteriorate, in particular in the presence of rough sea, rain, strong wind, unusual current, large tides, waves and/or swell.
 You can find more details about the definition of our snorkeling levels on our snorkeling safety page.